 Portia is the eldest and her puppy love for Rudolf is actually pretty cute.
 Rudolf then finds himself in a situation where he must lead his father’s army to take control of Portia’s homeland.

 There is a good chance I’ll read this one all the way through.
-It could use a rewrite, but I like the medieval time period and the recurring themes of the classic story of the Three Little Pigs.
+I like the medieval time period and the recurring themes of the classic story of the Three Little Pigs.

 4. Thrill Chase by John Spietz